ashvinrai/pcr/README.md

 DEPLOY_HOSTNAME=us-east-1.galaxy-deploy.meteor.com meteor deploy --settings settings.json pcr.meteorapp.com
 ```
 ##How the project's code is structured
 Meteor is a fairly opinionated framework, which is to say, two Meteor projects that do very different things will still have similar code structure.
-To this end, if you are not already familiar with the Meteor framewor, [their official tutorial](https://www.meteor.com/tutorials/blaze/creating-an-app) will take you a long way in understanding how the application works.
+To this end, if you are not already familiar with the Meteor framework, [their official tutorial](https://www.meteor.com/tutorials/blaze/creating-an-app) will take you a long way in understanding how the application works.

 | Filepath | What it contains |
 |:------------- |:-------------|